MotherOfUnicorns/FACT_AI_project/Notes/RC2020 proposal.md

 # Review the definitions
 - what is faithful
 - what is plausible
-- how do they relate (is there ONE best explanation for a prediction?)
+- how do they relate (is there ONE best explanation for a prediction? what combinations can theoretically exist, for example can we have non-faithful explanations that are plausible)
 - look at not not paper

 # Checking assumptions, expectation and hypotheses